MichaelGombos/The-Art-Of-Drift/Readme.md

 ## Where to play

-You can play this game online at [www.TheArtOfDrift.com](https://www.TheArtOfDrift.com)
+You can try the alpa (feb 26 2023) here [www.alpha.TheArtOfDrift.com](https://www.alpha.TheArtOfDrift.com)

 ## How to play?